-Our robot control system, shown in Fig. 6, has three inputs and two outputs.
-The inputs are the Vision System, the Vestibular System and the Communication System (Game controller and other robots).
-The outputs are the Movement System and the Communication System (Other robots and monitor).
+Our robot control system, whose scheme is shown in Fig. 6, has three inputs and two outputs; the inputs are signals from the Vision System, the Vestibular System and the Communication System (Game controller and other robots).
+The outputs are signals send to the Movement System and the Communication System (Other robots and monitor).
 The Vision System gives the robot information regarding where he is on the playing field (self-localization), and where the ball is.
-The Vestibular System formed by the accelerometers and gyros allow the robot to determine its attitude and to ensure a stable walk.
-The Communication System receives and sends messages to the Game Control Program, to other robots in our team and to monitor.
+The Vestibular System formed by the accelerometers and gyros allows the robot to determine its attitude and to ensure a stable walk.
+The Communication System receives and sends messages to the Game Control Program, to other robots in our team and to Monitor.
 All the information is used by the robot to decide it next move.

 The processes are implemented by threads that share information.
 The shared information is accessed through critical sections, so that the data is not corrupted.
-The Robot Control System is formed by a Robotis CM-700 and a Compulab fitPC2i, that receives and processes external signals as the video signal and messages from the referee, through the Game Control program.
-All the data needed for the elementary and reactive movements of the robot (walk, kick, standup) resides in the CM-700 Controller.
+The Robot Control System is formed by a Robotis CM-730 and a Compulab fitPC2i, that receives and processes external signals as the video signal and messages from the referee, through the Game Control program.
+All the data needed for the elementary and reactive movements of the robot (walk, kick, standup) resides in the CM-730 Controller.